 The last sentence reminded me of Georg Simmel‘s concept of “the tragedy of culture.”
 Simmel argued that through increasing division of labor and specialization, society can create technologies and sciences that no single individual understands.
 Many individuals can understand small parts of what is created but no one understands the whole thing.
 For instance, in a highly specialized field like chemistry, no single researcher can actually understand more than a small fragment of the body of knowledge.

-One danger of this context is that we might come across someone who gives the impression that he understands everything, a cult leader like Trump, and people follow him into the abyss.
+One danger in this context is that we might come across someone who gives the impression that he understands everything, a cult leader like Trump, and people follow him into the abyss.